 Based on the soil conditions encountered at the boring locations, the following parameters may be used in the design of new retaining walls for this site.
-The following parameters assume that only the on-site soils will be utilized for retaining wall backfill.
-The on-site soils generally consist of a variety of materials ranging from silty sands, clayey sands and sandy silts.
-The soils which will be used as retaining wall backfill are expected to consist primarily of silty sands and clayey sands.
-These materials are expected to possess friction angles of at least 30 degrees when compacted to at least 90 percent of the ASTM D-1557 maximum dry density.
+We have provided parameters assuming the use of on-site soils for retaining wall backfill.
+The on-site soils generally consist of sands, silty sands, and clayey sands.
+Based on their classifications, the on-site soils are generally expected to possess a friction angle of at least 30 degrees when compacted to 90 percent of the ASTM-1557 maximum dry density.